nathanielazevedo/geo_front/README.md

 - `points`: An array of `Point` objects to display on the globe.
 - `setHoveredPoint` (optional): A callback function that receives the hovered point or null.
+- `style` (optional): React.CSSProperties object for styling the canvas element.
+- `className` (optional): CSS class name for the canvas element.

 ## Point Type